 "The beef is awesomely tender and tasty!!!" - Tracy Stoick

 "We LOVE the beef!
 Truly the best beef we've ever had!
 I hope we can eat it all before next year so we can buy another one! - Aimee Carlson

 The beef is great!
 Tender and tasty.
 We are enjoying it. - Janet Nielsen

 All beef comes double wrapped in plastic and wax paper, labeled and in boxes with your name on the packages.
 The mixed quarters/halves include an equal portion of the front and hind quarters so each share is an equal portion of all the cuts.
-This is the same beef as here in the Farm Store so try before you Buy!
+Look at the table on the right to see what the cuts will be and the approximate breakdown.

 Quarters are sold on a per pound basis based on the “hanging weight."
-This price is all inclusive, and is $4.75lb for a quarter, or, if you will buy a half or whole animal, $4.50lb for a half or whole.
+This price is all inclusive, and is $5.00lb.
 Prices are based on the hanging weight of the animal and include processing.
 They general range within about 10% of the amounts listed below which for the average animal is approximately:

-Here are the approximate savings on the quarters, halves and whole animal, for an apples to apples comparison to our already competitive retail prices (example, all our finished/packaged beef runs about $6.50lb (for all the cuts).
+Here are the approximate savings on the quarters, halves and whole animal, for an apples to apples comparison to retail prices (example, all our finished/packaged beef runs about $6.50lb (for all the cuts).
 In the store vs. major grocery store recently had $9.00/lb just for the ground beef!)

-Please keep in mind we have only 8 animals available for our 2017 bulk beef program – We will take commitments until we are out.
-A batch of animals will be processed every 21 days starting September 1 through November.
+Please keep in mind we have only 10 animals available for our 2020 beef program – We will take commitments until we are out.
+All animals will be processed in November and December.
 All animals will be sold on a first to reserve basis.
-We require $100 deposit to reserve... balance due on delivery.
-We will arrange pickups every 3 or so weeks at the Farm Store.
+We require $150 deposit to reserve each quarter... balance due on delivery.
+We will arrange pickups of every batch at the Farmstore.

-For additional questions or to reserve go to the farm store on Thursdays through Sundays or call Scott at 406-261-2539 or email email@example.com.
+For additional questions or to reserve: Email or call Scott at 406-261-2539 or email email@example.com.